JetBrains/guide/site/tags/javascript/index.md

 ---

-Many of our IDEs have powerful JavaScript features based on the inclusion of [WebStorm](https://www.jetbrains.com/webstorm/), a high-end Web and JavaScript IDE.
+Many of our IDEs have powerful JavaScript features based on the inclusion of [WebStorm](https://www.jetbrains.com/webstorm/), a high-end JavaScript and TypeScript IDE.